tomaskala/website/content/posts/cryptopals-set-6.md

 c' = ((s^e mod N) * c) mod N = ((s^e mod N) * (m^e mod N)) mod N = (s^e * m^e) mod N = (s*m)^e mod N
 ```

-or, in other words, the encryption of a different plaintext `m' = s*m`.
+In other words, `c'` is the encryption of a different plaintext `m' = s*m`.
 Because `s > 1`, the ciphertext `c'` differs from `c`, so the server's `decrypt` endpoint accepts it without any issue, and returns the plaintext `m'`.
 The attacker can easily reverse the math, and recover the original plaintext `m` by calculating

 ```
 m = s^(-1) * m' mod N = s^(-1) * s * m mod N